-SSSDP aims to increase the supply of subsidised undergraduate places by leveraging on the supply of the self-financing sector, at the same time to nurture talent in support of specific industries with urgent or keen demand for human resources, and to encourage the self-financing education sector to offer programmes in selected disciplines that meet Hong Kong’s social and economic needs.
-Further, SSSDP aims to support the healthy and sustainable development pf the self-financing post-secondary education sector to complement the University Grants Committee (UGC)-funded sector in broadening and diversifying study opportunities.
+SSSDP aims to increase the supply of subsidised undergraduate places by leveraging on the supply of the self-financing sector to nurture talent in support of specific industries with keen manpower demand; and to encourage the self-financing sector to offer programmes in selected disciplines that meet Hong Kong’s social and economic needs.
+Further, SSSDP aims to support the healthy and sustainable development of the self-financing post-secondary education sector to complement the University Grants Committee-funded sector in broadening and diversifying study opportunities.

-The unit subsidy per student per year will be administered by a two-tier arrangement in which a subsidy of up to $40,000 is provided for programmes which are not laboratory-based while a higher subsidy of up to $70,000 is provided for more costly programmes which are laboratory-based.
-Subsidised students will only need to pay the tuition fees payable after deduction of the subsidy.
-SSSDP students with financial difficulty may apply for Financial Assistance Scheme for Post-secondary Students (FASP) in respect of the actual amount of tuition fees paid.
-There are no specific conditions attached to students subsidised under SSSDP.
+The unit subsidy will be administered by a two-tier arrangement in which a subsidy of up to $40,000 is provided to programmes which are not laboratory-based while a higher subsidy of up to $70,000 is provided to more costly programmes which are laboratory-based.
+For details, please visit http://www.cspe.edu.hk/sssdp/EN/programmes1718.asp.

 Application and Admission

-1. Students who will be sitting for the HKDSE Examination should apply through the Joint University Programmes Admissions System (JUPAS).
-For example, students who will sit for the HKDSE Examination in 2016 should apply through JUPAS commencing in September 2015.
-Programmes under the SSSDP are listed under “SSSDP” by funding category under JUPAS.
+1. Subsidised places will be mainly allocated through the Joint University Programmes Admissions System (JUPAS).
+Interested students who took the 2017 HKDSE Examination should apply through JUPAS.
+Programmes under SSSDP are listed under “SSSDP” by funding category under JUPAS.

 4. SSSDP participating institutions may consider non-JUPAS applications1 for subsidised places under SSSDP programmes after the JUPAS Subsequent Round offer, provided that there are unfilled subsidised places.
-SSSDP participating institutions will announce on their websites the number of available subsidised places for each SSSDP programme at 10:00am, 26 August 2017.
-Non-JUPAS local applicants may apply to the institutions direct.
-Participating institutions are allowed to admit non-JUPAS local students via direct admission of no more than 10% of the subsidised places of each selected programmes.
+SSSDP participating institutions will announce on their websites number of remaining subsidised places for each SSSDP programme at 10:00am, 26 August 2017.
+Non-JUPAS local applicants may submit applications to the relevant institutions direct before 5:00pm, 28 August 2017.
+Participating institutions may admit local students via direct admission to no more than 10% of the subsidised places of each SSSDP programmes.

 Study Subsidy Scheme for Designated Professions/Sectors (SSSDP)